ghislainv/riskmapjnr/README.rst

 Statement of Need
 =================

-The VCS (Verified Carbon Standard) program allows certified projects to turn their greenhouse gas (GHG) emission reductions and removals into tradable carbon credits.
+The `VCS`_ (Verified Carbon Standard) program allows certified projects to turn their greenhouse gas (GHG) emission reductions and removals into tradable carbon credits.
 Since its launch in 2006, the VCS program has grown into the world's largest voluntary GHG program.

-In the forest sector, programs to mitigate GHG emissions across entire national or subnational jurisdictions (called REDD+ programs, i.e. programs aiming at Reducing Emissions from Deforestation and Forest Degradation) can be accounted for and credited using a jurisdictional- scale framework, the Jurisdictional and Nested REDD+ (JNR) framework.
+In the forest sector, programs to mitigate GHG emissions across entire national or subnational jurisdictions (called `REDD+`_ programs, i.e. programs aiming at Reducing Emissions from Deforestation and Forest Degradation) can be accounted for and credited using a jurisdictional-scale framework, the Jurisdictional and Nested REDD+ (`JNR`_) framework.
 JNR integrates government-led and project-level REDD+ activities and establishes a clear pathway for subnational- and project-level activities to be incorporated within broader REDD+ programs.
 The JNR framework ensures all projects and other reducing emissions from deforestation and degradation activities in a given jurisdiction are developed using consistent baselines and crediting approaches.
 They mitigate the risk of "leakage", i.e. the displacement